FI-modules and stability for representations of symmetric groups: Introduction

 \para{Connection with representation stability} In \cite{CF}, Church and Farb introduced the theory of \emph{representation stability}.
 Stability theorems in topology and algebra typically assert that in a given sequence of vector spaces with linear maps \beq \cdots \ra V_n \ra V_{n+1} \ra V_{n+2} \ra \cdots \eeq the maps $V_n\to V_{n+1}$ are isomorphisms for $n$ large enough.
 The goal of representation stability is to provide a framework for generalizing these results to situations when each vector space $V_n$ has an action of the symmetric group $S_n$ (or other natural families of groups).
-It is clearly wrong to ask that $V_n$ and $V_{n+1}$ be isomorphic, since they are representations of different groups.
 Representation stability provides a formal way of saying that the ``names'' of the $S_n$--representations $V_n$ stabilize, and a language to describe this stabilization rigorously; see \S\ref{section:repstab} below for the precise definition.
-Representation stability has been proved in many cases, and gives new conjectures in others; see \cite{CF} and \cite{Ch}, as well as \cite{J1,Wi1}.
-An FI-module bundles an entire sequence of $S_n$-representations into a single object.
-In this framework, representation stability becomes finite generation of the FI-module.
+Representation stability has been proved in many cases, and gives new conjectures in others; see \cite{CF} and \cite{Ch}, as well as \cite{J1,WiRepstab}.
+The theory of FI-modules converts representation stability into a finite generation property.

-\begin{theorem}[{\bf Finite generation vs.\ representation stability}] An FI-module $V$ over a field of characteristic~0 is finitely generated if and only if the sequence $\{V_n\}$ of $S_n$-representations is uniformly representation stable in the sense of \cite{CF} and each $V_n$ is finite-dimensional.
+\begin{introtheorem}[{\bf Finite generation vs.\ representation stability}] An FI-module $V$ over a field of characteristic~0 is finitely generated if and only if the sequence $\{V_n\}$ of $S_n$-representations is uniformly representation stable in the sense of \cite{CF} and each $V_n$ is finite-dimensional.
 In particular, for any finitely generated FI-module $V$, we have for sufficiently large $n$ a decomposition:

-where the coefficients $c_\lambda$ do not depend on $n$. \end{theorem}
+where the coefficients $c_\lambda$ do not depend on $n$. \end{introtheorem}

 In the language of \cite{CF}, the new result here is that ``surjectivity'' implies ``uniform multiplicity stability'' for FI-modules.
 This turns out to be very useful, because in practice finite generation is much easier to prove than representation stability.
 A key ingredient in this theorem is the ``monotonicity'' proved by the first author in \cite[Theorem 2.8]{Ch}, and as a byproduct of the proof we obtain that finitely generated FI-modules are monotone in this sense.
 Once again, the stability degree defined in Section~\ref{section:stabilitydegree} allows us, in many cases of interest, to replace ``sufficiently large $n$'' with an explicit range.